-Over the past several years, both the U.S. and Canadian governments have instructed that all manufacturers of air conditioning equipment phase out production of the refrigerant R-22 (Freon) or Hydrochlorofluorocarbons (HCFCs).
-These refrigerants have been typically used in air conditioners and heat pumps for a long time.
-The R-22 and HCFC mandates are suppose to have the HVAC industry move to a more environmentally friendly refrigerant with a technical label R410A.
+Over the past several years, both the U.S. and Canadian governments have directed that all manufacturers of air conditioning equipment phase out production of the refrigerant R-22 (Freon) or Hydrochlorofluorocarbons (HCFCs).
+These refrigerants have been commonly used in air conditioners and heat pumps for a long time.
+The R-22 and HCFC mandates are suppose to have the HVAC industry move to a more green friendly refrigerant with a technical label R410A.
 R410A has been proven to be safer for the environment.

-In late 2010 the majority of air conditioning companies began manufacturing Air Conditioning and Heat Pump units, without adding refrigerant at the factory.
+In late 2010 the majority of air conditioning producers began manufacturing Air Conditioning and Heat Pump units, without adding refrigerant at the factory.
 These units are more commonly called “dry charged units”.
-These A/C units can legally be sold and installed allowing the HVAC contractor to charge the unit in the field with R22.
+The units can legally be sold and installed which permits your Roanoke area HVAC contractor to charge the unit on-site with R22.
 R22 is still legal for AC repair or service a while longer.
-The reason for these Dry Charged Units is to offer the greater Roanoke area a more simple and affordable replacement option for central air conditioners and heat pumps.
+The purpose of these Dry Charged Units is to provide the greater Roanoke area a more simple and cost effective replacement option for central air conditioners and heat pumps.
 However, these units also dodge the spirit of the mandates, which was to help the environment by introducing more environment friendly solutions.

-Roanoke homeowners should know that these Dry Charged Units are permitted in the U.S. and Canada.
+Roanoke homeowners should understand that these Dry Charged Units are permitted in the U.S. and Canada.
 Because of some key ambiguities in the written policies, the entire outdoor unit is technically deemed a replacement “part”.
-As a result, condensers or heat pumps intended for use in a replacement R-22 system are often referred to as “Dry Charge” or “Nitrogen Charged” systems.
+Today, condensers or heat pumps intended for use in a replacement R-22 system are usually referred to as “Dry Charge” or “Nitrogen Charged” systems.
 The following are some Frequently Asked Questions about this recent A/C Dry Charge trend.

 Do you recommend purchasing a Dry Charge Air Conditioning System?

-It depends on a number of things.
-The number one thing to do is understand what types of HVAC equipment the heating and air conditioning industry has to offer and seek solutions to address your personal comfort, efficiency and lifestyle needs.
+The answer to this question hinges on a number of things.
+The number one thing to do is learn what types of HVAC equipment the heating and air conditioning industry can offer and seek solutions to address your personal comfort, efficiency and lifestyle needs.
 Take time to understand the benefits and difference between a dry charge unit and new air conditioning products with R-410A refrigerant.

 Current R-410A systems provide benefits to Roanoke homeowners that Dry Charge units do not.
 A few of the benefits include: